 Hashmasks are a collection of 16,384 digital portraits launched in January 2021.
 Each is unique, and lives on the Ethereum blockchain.
 The difference between Hashmasks and the thousands of other crypto art projects is that Hashmasks claim to be a collaboration between the art and the consumer.

 Each Hashmask is an NFT, or non-fungible token—a one-of-a-kind cryptocurrency that serves as a marker of ownership over some digital asset, like a piece of digital art.
 NFTs blew up in 2021, and Hashmasks with them.
-They are a way to track and prove the scarcity of virtual items in a decentralized fashion.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+They are a way to track and prove the scarcity of virtual items in a decentralized fashion.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Nobody can take away your NFTs once you own the keys to them, and so long as the Ethereum blockchain (or whichever blockchain supports your NFTs) is alive and kicking thanks to its global network of anonymous miners (and, come Ethereum 2.0, stakers) NFTs have a total sales volume of about $4.4 billion, as of late September 2021.